 There are so many eCommerce businesses out there who are hungrier than you, consistent than you, who are putting better efforts and investing more and more into their business.
 So, it is better that you put a lot of time and effort into improving the quality of your content.

 If you choose the eCommerce traffic sources that are paid then it is a brainer to calculate the ROI.
 As explained above, if you are bidding on the product keyword that is costing you more than the sale of it, then there is no point in putting your money in it.

-Invest only when you think that the ROI would rise up with the time.
-You might face neutral benefit or loss on some investment, but I recommend keeping at least a one year vision on every investment and its ROI.
+Invest only when you think that the ROI would rise up with time.
+You might face neutral benefits or losses on some investments, but I recommend keeping at least a one-year vision on every investment and its ROI.